GoogleChrome/kino/src/api/04-enhancements/10-encrypted-media-extensions.md

 **Note:** The `<video>` source should not be a static file, instead web browsers usually require that the [Media Source Extensions API] is used to read the encrypted video data.

+## What's Next?

+[In the next article] we're going to open the topic of playback performance and talk about the Video Playback Quality API and the Media Capabilities API.

 [Encrypted Media Extensions API]: https://developer.mozilla.org/en-US/docs/Web/API/Encrypted_Media_Extensions_API
 [specification]: https://www.w3.org/TR/encrypted-media/#introduction
 [Shaka Packager]: https://github.com/google/shaka-packager